-The customers monitoring and improving the way Salix Homes operates.
+The customers monitoring and improving how Salix Homes operates

-The Customer Committee has the power to commission a piece of work to scrutinise any area of our organisation.
-This means that if they want to know more about how we do things, they can arrange an in-depth review of any service we deliver to really look closely at how we work and suggest ways to improve.
+The Customer Committee is a group of Salix Homes customers with the power to commission a piece of work to scrutinise any area of our organisation.
+This means that if they want to know more about how we do things, they can arrange an in-depth review of any service we deliver to really look closely at how we work, and suggest ways to improve.

 For example, if they wanted to look at our repairs service, they can appoint other tenants from our ‘Scrutiny Pool’ who can ask us questions, attend meetings and review what we’re doing.
 They’ll then produce a report to let us know what they think we’re doing right and suggest ways we can do things better.